Spring2023-UI-Group-D/UI-FinalProject/README.md

 ```
 git branch -D <branch>
 ```
-### You can delete remote branches from the github ui
+### You can add and delete remote branches from the github ui
 # finalproject